ahromov/spring-security-demo/README.md

-Test user: admin, password: admin
+For login on FE test user: admin, password: admin